 The Residence Determination Dates are as follows:

-If you believe you qualify to be reclassified as a California resident, complete the CSU Residency Reclassification Request Form, the Cal Poly Supplemental Residence Reclassification Request Form, and the following supporting documentation:
+If you believe you qualify to be reclassified as a California resident, complete the CSU Residence Questionnaire, the Cal Poly Supplemental Residence Reclassification Request Form, and submit with the following supporting documentation:

 - Most current state driver’s license or ID card

 - Most current state vehicle registration for vehicles owned or operated in California

 - Most current state and federal tax returns, with W-2s for last tax year

 - Proof of bank accounts with a branch located in California and date opened